chletes/dsbook/README.md

 The `install-libraries.Rmd`, contributed by `Emmanuel-R8` installs all the libraries needed to have all chapters of the book run on your computer.

 This work is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0)

+## How to update [Note to me]

+`git remote add upstream git@github.com:rafalab/dsbook.git`

+`git remote -v` will show the rafalab upstream.

+`git merge upstream/master --allow-unrelated-histories` and then fix conflicts.